Beyond All Telling: Proclaiming the Mystery of Faith

 The authors of this blog are fraternal twins in the Mystical Body of Christ, brought together by the special providential care of our Heavenly Father and Mother.
 Both were received into the Catholic Church as young adult converts during Easter Vigil, 1998, less than 10 miles apart in the Washington, D.C., area.
 Yet they did not meet until almost 19 years later, when they made acquaintance through some mutual friends on Facebook and exchanged some occasional comments.

-On the Feast of Mary, Mother of God, (January 1st) 2017, Lillian made her first Total Consecration to Jesus through Mary, something she had been inspired to do on the previous All Saints Day, her 40th birthday.
-That evening, David sent her a private message tentatively saying he felt strangely compelled to get to know her better.
-Though they now live 500 miles apart and have taken radically different career paths since their conversion, they quickly discovered their common birthday in the Church, common Consecration, and many other common points of spirituality and interest.
+On the Feast of Mary, Mother of God, (January 1st) 2017, H.L. made a Total Consecration to Jesus through Mary, following an inspiration on the previous All Saints Day, H.L.’s 40th birthday.
+That evening, David sent H.L. a private message tentatively saying he felt strangely compelled to get to know each other better, having previously only encountered each other as friends of friends on Facebook.
+Though they now live 500 miles apart and have taken radically different paths since their conversion to Catholicism, they quickly discovered their common birthday in the Church, common Consecration, and many other common points of spirituality and interest.
 After some months of theological discussions in public and private Facebook forums, they decided to launch the Beyond All Telling blog together, and a year later they joined the Patheos Catholic channel.

-Lillian is a true amateur in theology—in the happiest sense of a person who pursues the subject out of pure love, without any compensation but the joy of the pursuit.
-She blogs under the nom de plume “Accidental Mystic” and shares her story of becoming a writer about the mystical knowledge of God here.
+H.L. is a true amateur in theology—in the happiest sense of a person who pursues the subject out of pure love, without any compensation but the joy of the pursuit.
+Blogging has led H.L. to begin discerning a call to ministry, going outside the Vatican’s strictly-enforced gender walls.
+Read about H.L.’s journey of faith that has led to embracing the label of “Episco-Catholic” here.

 David has a Ph.D. in theology, and a degree in philosophy as well, and a crowd of former and current students who have caught the love of wisdom and God from his classes.
 He blogs under the moniker “Poetic Pedagogue” and shares a glimpse of his present bearings in his odyssey of faith here.